BEFORE THE SUN GOES DOWN: WILL YOU BE READY TO RETIRE?

 - ACTION STEP: Hire a fiduciary advisor to review your safety net, help you make a plan and hold you accountable to it.

 We see ourselves as more than financial advisors here at Lifeguard Wealth.
-As your financial lifeguard, we look at retirement planning in a wholistic way.
-That means we look forward to discussing everything connected to your financial wellbeing, from mental and physical health to lifelong wealth management.
+As your financial lifeguard, we look at retirement planning in a holistic way.
+That means we look forward to discussing everything connected to your financial well being, from mental and physical health to lifelong wealth management.
 We call this our Second Opinion Service– a response to your S.O.S.
 We review your current plan to help you answer the question you might have been afraid to ask as time keeps ticking away.

 “When my career is over, will I be ready to retire?”